 When combined, these two types of microsaving apps can help you increase your savings, all without noticing that you’re setting aside money for the future.

 In the past, there were two apps that I used for these functions.
 Digit worked as my sweep app and Qapital worked as my round-up app, Unfortunately, both of these apps started charging monthly fees, so I stopped using them in favor of free alternatives.
 Out of principle, I don’t believe that you should have to pay any fees in order to save your own money.

 It didn’t take me long to find a free, sweep app alternative.
-I settled on Dobot, a free savings app that does exactly the same thing that Digit does.
-You can read more about Dobot in my post: Albert App Review: The Ultimate Review and Everything You Need to Know About This Savings App.
+I currently use Albert, a free savings app that does exactly the same thing that Digit does.
+You can read more about Albert in my post: Albert App Review: The Ultimate Review and Everything You Need to Know About This Savings App.